mykemorgan/js-examples/websockets/README.md

 Tip: Can use `nrm` to manage where npm points to.

-Also will eventually use: `webpack-worker-loader`
+Also will eventually use: webpack's `worker-loader` module: [https://github.com/webpack-contrib/worker-loader](webpack worker loader)

+This is to offload all the websocket work into a separate browser thread so that the main window thread is not the thing handling all the message request processing.